 About Research Fees Entry How to apply Faculty of Business, Law and Politics Law research degrees Postgraduate - Research PhD Looking for a funded PhD?
 Check out our current PhD scholarship opportunities now PhD Scholarships About our programmes We welcome applications for postgraduate research into many areas of law at PhD level.
 Our particular range of specialisms includes areas as diverse as contract, international, maritime, comparative and criminal justice, human rights, European Union law, and public law among many others.
 In each programme, students write a detailed research thesis on a topic they have chosen under the supervision of a member of staff specialising in that area of law.
 A thesis is presented of 100,000 words for a PhD.
 Candidates are also required to attend a viva voce (oral) examination.
 Our postgraduate students are a fully integrated part of Law and our research students make an important contribution to our vibrant research culture.
 You are given expert supervision from at least two academic members of staff, research training and financial assistance to fund research trips and attend conferences.
 We also stage dedicated workshops, seminars and conferences for our PhD students.
-Details Open for admission in 2018/19 Open for admission in 2019/20 Full time Part time PhD 4 years 7 years Start in January, May or September Get in touch Admissions +44 (0)1482 466850 International Enquiries Research Law supports two specialist research institutes McCoubrey Centre for International Law Institute of European Public Law Our academic experts welcome applications for postgraduate research across a broad range of topics including civil liberties, company law, international, maritime, comparative and criminal justice, European Union law, human rights, international law, legal theory and philosophy, public law and many more.
+Details Open for admission in 2019/20 Full time Part time PhD 3 years* 5 years* * plus writing-up time Start in January, May or September Get in touch Admissions +44 (0)1482 466850 International Enquiries Research Law supports two specialist research institutes McCoubrey Centre for International Law Institute of European Public Law Our academic experts welcome applications for postgraduate research across a broad range of topics including civil liberties, company law, international, maritime, comparative and criminal justice, European Union law, human rights, international law, legal theory and philosophy, public law and many more.
 The Postgraduate Training Scheme It is now widely recognised by employers, professional bodies and research funding agencies that specialist expertise alone is not sufficient preparation either for research or a subsequent career.
 With this in mind, the University of Hull requires all its postgraduate research students to follow a research training programme relating both to their particular field of study and to generic skills; for example, information technology and communication skills.
 Postgraduate Training Scheme "I wanted to take an interdisciplinary approach to my research into mediation – and Hull gave me the chance to do that, which is unusual in my field.
 I have developed as a person and this study has opened up many desirable career opportunities that I didn’t have before.”
-Timea Tallodi, PhD in Workplace Mediation Fees and funding Home/EU: £4,260 (full-time) Home/EU: £2,130 (part-time) International: £14,000 (full-time) Please note, the fees for 2019/20 have not yet been confirmed, and may increase.
-These fees are for all research degree programmes on this page.
+Timea Tallodi, PhD in Workplace Mediation Fees and funding Home/EU: £4,327 (full-time) Home/EU: £2,163 (part-time) International: £14,000 (full-time) These fees are for all research degree programmes on this page.
 For courses lasting more than one year, small annual increases may apply.
 For more information, please visit the fees and funding page.
+The standard length of a full-time PhD programme is three years, or five years part-time, plus 'writing-up'.
+For full-time students, writing up typically takes about three months but may be extended to one year without further paperwork.
+For part-time students, writing up typically takes one year, but may be extended to two years without further paperwork.
+There is a small continuation fee to be paid for the writing-up period.
+The continuation fee is partly reimbursed, if you submit in less than one year (full-time) or less than two years (part-time).
 For information about bursaries and how to fund your studies see our money page, or take a look at our PhD scholarships page for specific funded PhD opportunities.
 The University’s Postgraduate Training Scheme (PGTS) provides a range of generic and discipline-specific modules to support research students through their programme.
 Find out more The library has an exclusive lounge for postgraduate research students and a dedicated Skills Team to provide a wide range of study and research skills help.
 Find out more The Graduate School provides support to postgraduate research students.
 Offering skills development opportunities and dedicated facilities, the school is here to help you achieve your potential.
 Find out more Research at Hull tackles big challenges and makes an impact on lives globally, every day.
 Our current research portfolio spans everything from health to habitats, food to flooding and supply chain to slavery.
 Find out more Entry requirements You should normally have, or expect to obtain, at least a 2:1 Honours degree (or international equivalent) in law or an appropriate related discipline.
 With your application, you should submit a research proposal of between 1,000 - 1,500 words, addressing the key research questions, the strengths and weaknesses of the existing literature, the proposed methodology and how the thesis will be an original contribution to the existing literature.
 International students If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
 This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
 For other English language proficiency qualifications acceptable by this University, please click here.
 If your English currently does not reach the University's required standard for this programme, you may be interested in one of our English language courses.
 Visit your country page to find out more about our entry requirements.